 Maintaining your own personal site means that you won’t have any issues with using your own domain name (most online photo sharing services require a premium membership plan in order to use a custom domain name), and it also means that you are in complete control of everything; no limits on what you can use or how much hard drive space you are allowed to take up (with the exception of your host’s limitations, of course).

-You have several methods of creating the site at your disposal, from content management systems such as WordPress or Joomla, to standard HTML and CSS.
+You have several methods of creating the site at your disposal, from content management systems to standard HTML and CSS.
 The sky is the limit!
+Perhaps one of the easiest way to set up a photography website is via WordPress.
+There are tons of free and premium themes available and you can actually create a WordPress blog in less than 20 minutes.

 We also have an informative article about building a photography website here.